toneflix/laravel-fileable/README.md

 #### responsiveImages()

-This attribute exposes all responsive images generated for images registered with the `imageableLoader()` method of the `ToneflixCode\LaravelFileable\Traits\Fileable` trait
+This attribute exposes all responsive images generated for images registered with the `fileableLoader()` method of the `ToneflixCode\LaravelFileable\Traits\Fileable` trait

 ```php
 $user = User::first();